rcornwell/sims/SEL32/README.md

                Testing is extremely difficult without any source for the diagnostics.
 Updates to follow as tests are corrected.

-# SEL32 tap tools available in the taptools directory:

-Available tap tools in taptools directory:
-./taptools   - set of tools to work with .tap formatted tapes.
-Also tools
-               to convert between MPX and UNIX file formats.
-See README file in the taptools directory and source for descriptions.

 Other MPX versions support:
                I have recently received some old MPX 3.X save tapes.
 Using these I have been able to hand build a MPX3.6 SDT tape that